Ninja-Squad/data-discovery/README.md

 Here are curl commands illustrating the above scenario:
 ```
 # create a new physical index
-curl -X PUT "localhost:9200/resource-new-physical-index" -H 'Content-Type: application/json' -d'
+curl -X PUT "localhost:9200/rare-resource-new-physical-index" -H 'Content-Type: application/json' -d'
 {}
 '

-# delete the `resource-harvest-index` and the `resource-index` aliases, and recreate them both so that they refer to `resource-new-physical-index`
+# delete the `rare-resource-harvest-index` and the `rare-resource-index` aliases, and recreate them both so that they refer to `rare-resource-new-physical-index`
 curl -X POST "localhost:9200/_aliases" -H 'Content-Type: application/json' -d'
 {
     "actions" : [
-        { "remove" : { "index" : "resource-physical-index", "alias" : "resource-harvest-index" } },
+        { "remove" : { "index" : "rare-resource-physical-index", "alias" : "resource-harvest-index" } },
-        { "add" : { "index" : "resource-new-physical-index", "alias" : "resource-harvest-index" } },
+        { "add" : { "index" : "rare-resource-new-physical-index", "alias" : "resource-harvest-index" } },
-        { "remove" : { "index" : "resource-physical-index", "alias" : "resource-index" } },
+        { "remove" : { "index" : "rare-resource-physical-index", "alias" : "rare-resource-index" } },
-        { "add" : { "index" : "resource-new-physical-index", "alias" : "resource-index" } }
+        { "add" : { "index" : "rare-resource-new-physical-index", "alias" : "rare-resource-index" } }
     ]
 }
 '

 # once everything is running fine, remove the old physical index.
-curl -X DELETE "localhost:9200/resource-physical-index"
+curl -X DELETE "localhost:9200/rare-resource-physical-index"
 ```

 #### Upgrading with a very short downtime (or no downtime at all)

  - create a new physical index (let's name it `resource-new-physical-index`);
- - delete the `resource-harvest-index` alias, and recreate it so that it refers to `resource-new-physical-index`;
+ - delete the `rare-resource-harvest-index` alias, and recreate it so that it refers to `rare-resource-new-physical-index`;
  - start the new application, on another machine, or on a different port, so that the new application code can be used to trigger a harvest with the new schema, while the old application is still running and exposed to the users
  - trigger the harvest on the **new** application
- - once the harvest is finished, delete the `resource-index` alias, and recreate it so that it refers to `resource-new-physical-index`;
+ - once the harvest is finished, delete the `rare-resource-index` alias, and recreate it so that it refers to `rare-resource-new-physical-index`;
  - expose the new application to the users instead of the old one
  - stop the old application